engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## Line Height

-The line-height property is used to specify <span style="color:red">the space between lines</span>:
+The line-height property is used to specify <span style="color:red">the space between lines</span>: (???space bw or height of line)

 Example